 Disadvantages of Coffee

 In the US, caffeine is a Schedule III controlled substance, and it can have negative side effects when consumed in excess.
 Coffee contains more caffeine than tea and is also more acidic, so some people may find that coffee can lead to indigestion, increased heart rate, high blood pressure, and insomnia.
 Coffee can also dehydrate the body, so many sources suggest two to four cups per day at the most.
 If you feel jittery after your morning cup of joe, try eating a banana, drinking water, and avoiding caffeine for the rest of the day.

 Coffee has also been thought to decrease bone density, especially in women.
-So if you love your coffee habit but you already have low bone density, it’s worth talking to your doctor about how much consumption is save.
+So if you love your coffee habit, but you already have low bone density, it’s worth talking to your doctor about how much consumption is safe.

 Tea vs. Coffee: Who Wins?

-It’s difficult to declare a clear victor in this battle of the beverages.
+It’s difficult to declare clearly, which is better, coffee or tea.
 But as you can see, research gives us a lot of pros and cons to work with, most of which apply to caffeine (which is present in most coffees and teas).
-Determining the best drink for your health will depend largely on your preferences, your tastes, and you caffeine tolerance.
-For a healthy person that enjoys both, there’s no reason not to drink both with moderation.
-But if you have heard issues and feel jittery and nervous after a few cups of coffee, try switching to tea and see if you feel a major shift.
+Determining the best drink for your health will depend largely on your preferences, your tastes, and your caffeine tolerance.
+For a healthy person that enjoys both, there’s no reason not to drink coffee or tea in moderation.
+But if you have heart issues and feel jittery and nervous after a few cups of coffee, try switching to tea and see if you feel a major shift.

-Alternatively, there are many other drinks out that that can provide the pick-me-up that we depend on.
-An all-natural Kratom powder comes from a plant similar to where we source coffee beans, but it’s generally packaged, sold, and served as a powdered tea, and possesses its own distinctive flavors, characteristics, and homeopathic applications.
+Alternatively, there are many other drinks that can provide the pick-me-up that we depend on.
+An all-natural Kratom powder comes from a plant similar to where we source coffee beans, but it’s generally packaged, sold, and served as a powdered tea and possesses its own distinctive flavors, characteristics, and homeopathic applications.
 Learn more and shop our selection.